Invisible Biting Mites and Black Mold

 I didn’t believe it at first.
 Then I read a blog in which the author described finding toxic mould in her humidifier, and I thought: "But I don’t have a humidifier, or even air conditioning!
 My house seems dry as a bone."
 But as the various remedies and daily bleachings/launderings had no effect, I thought it might be worthwhile having a hunt.
 And lo, on the bottom of the fridge (which has a dodgy door that doesn’t always shut properly) was a layer of black/dark green mould.

 My symptoms started in April (we’re in France so that’s the start of the warmer weather): tiny, pinprick sensations while in different areas around the house.
 In our bed and on sofas there was dust that felt like itching powder.
-Red welts appeared here and there after a night’s sleep, usually on the inside of arms, armpits, stomach, groin, back of knees.
-For a couple of weeks I had terrible bite marks around my chin and mouth.
-I also felt these annoying crawling sensations on my rear end whenever I sat on the sofa or on upholstered/wooden/rattan chairs and while in bed at night.
+I also felt these unnerving crawling sensations on my bum whenever I sat on the sofa or on upholstered/wooden/rattan chairs, or on my back while in bed at night.

 What really flummoxed me was how quickly I would feel crawling when I sat on a chair.
 How could anything get through my clothing to feel right up against my skin so fast?
-I can’t imagine a worm/nematode moving so swiftly, or even a springtail (don’t they move by jumping?) – it has to be a dust-mite type thing that likes fungal/yeasty skin, or perhaps a spore (but, euch, can they crawl with intent?!
+I can’t imagine a worm/nematode moving so swiftly, or even a springtail (don’t they move by jumping?) – it has to be a dust mite, or perhaps a spore (but, euch, can they crawl with intent?!
 Yikes.)
-Whatever it was definitely wanted to be in my private parts or anywhere else it was moist and warm.
+Whatever it was definitely wanted to be anywhere on my body it was moist and warm!

 Getting Rid of Mold in My Home